Documentation Index

 Meet your AI teammate

-The Trellis AI agent is like having an experienced team member who never sleeps.
-It reads every guest message, understands the context — which property, which reservation, what time of day — and responds with accurate, helpful answers.
+The Trellis AI agent is like having an experienced team member available inside your connected conversations and Trellis workspace.
+When an agent is assigned and AI is enabled for the conversation, it uses the property, reservation, time of day, instructions, knowledge base, and conversation history to draft or send accurate, helpful answers.
 But it also knows its limits.
-When something is outside its scope — a complaint, a refund request, a safety issue — it escalates to your team instead of guessing.What the AI agent can do
+When something is outside its scope - a complaint, a refund request, a safety issue - it escalates to your team instead of guessing.What the AI agent can do

 Answer guest questions